Skip to content

 required

-name of the column that will hold the children grid IDs.
-If None, it will be named f"child_{ColNames.grid_id}".
+column that will hold the IDs of the grid tiles in the 100m resolution.
+If None, it will be set (and possible replace an existing column) as self.grid_id_col.
 Defaults to None.

 None